-She was about to turn into Horseguards’ when, from the crowd, six shots were fired at The Queen.
-17-year-old Marcus Serjeant had planned to go to the troop with a live firearm to assassinate Her Majesty.
+Her Majesty was about to turn into the Parade ground when, from the crowd, six shots were fired.
+17-year-old Marcus Serjeant had planned, and nearly succeeded, to go to the troop with a live firearm to assassinate Her Majesty.

 As the shots were fired, The Queen’s horse, Burmese, shied at the noise and almost bolted.
 Her Majesty, almost completely unflinching, only leant forward to comfort Burmese.